 Processed by Helice Koffler in 2003.

 15 photographs, 1 drawing, 2 certificates and 1 item of ephemera were added to the collection in 2009.Separated Materials :

-An ice cream carton that was part of this donation is cataloged and stored separately by MOHAI's Collections Department.
+The donation inculdes a number of artifacts which are cataloged and stored separately by MOHAI's Collections Department.

 Detailed Description of the Collection